ianb-mp/velero-plugin-for-aws/backupstoragelocation.md

     # Optional (defaults to "false").
     insecureSkipTLSVerify: "true"

+    # Set this to "true" if you do not need to supply credentials
+    #
+    # Optional (defaults to "false").
+    anonymousCredentials: "true"

     # Set this to "true" if you want to load the credentials file as a [shared config file](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html).
     # This will have no effect if credentials are not specific for a BSL.
     #